Camping in the Superstition Mountains: Campgrounds, Routes & Safety Tips

 Wildlife Encounters and Minimizing Impact

-Heat and storms alter wildlife—store food securely, minimize scents, back away slowly, and never feed animals.
+Store food securely, minimize scents, back away slowly, and never feed wildlife.

-- Observe from a distance: use binoculars, avoid sudden moves, and keep dogs leashed to prevent chasing or stressing animals.
+2. Observe from a distance: avoid sudden moves and keep dogs from chasing wildlife.

 Frequently Asked Questions